-The Moderna COVID-19 vaccine is available free of charge on the following dates:
+COVID-19 vaccines are available free of charge in the NWT:

 - Washing your hands often